OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   * Imported as-is models from github

   Links to standards:
   * The entire 27000-27005 range is applicable to AI systems in the general sense as they are IT systems.
-Gap: complete coverage with the high-level particularity that there are three AI-specific attack surfaces that need to be taken into account in information security management: 1)AI development-time attacks, 2)attacks through model use and 3)AI Application security attacks.
+Gap: covers this control fully, with the high-level particularity that there are three AI-specific attack surfaces that need to be taken into account in information security management: 1)AI development-time attacks, 2)attacks through model use and 3)AI Application security attacks.
 See the controls under the corresponding sections to see more particularities.
     These standards cover:
     *	ISO/IEC 27000 – Information security management systems – Overview and vocabulary
     *	ISO/IEC 27001 – Information security management systems – Requirements